yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 There’s more work to do, but this lets us get closer to offering Vulkan as the default graphics API in the future.

-epicboy found out that {{< gh-hovercard "8106" "avoiding a thread lock" >}} allows Extreme GPU accuracy to be more stable, making it a safe option for those aiming for the most possible accurate rendering.
+epicboy found out that {{< gh-hovercard "8106" "avoiding a doubly locked mutex" >}} fixes a crash when using Extreme GPU accuracy on the OpenGL backend, making it a safe option for those aiming for the most possible accurate rendering.
 This option is only accessible from `Emulation > Configure... > Graphics > Advanced`.

 He also includes an {{< gh-hovercard "8068" "optimization focused on eliminating `if(false) …` branches on the shader code" >}}.